Environment New York Research and Policy Center

 To protect our states and our children, states should halt fracking.

 Drilling companies are fracking for shale gas in close proximity to many vulnerable Pennsylvanians, Ohioans and West Virginians – with the potential to expand into other nearby states and more urban areas.

-- Across the region, permitted fracking well sites exist within one mile of 190 day care facilities, 220 schools, and 5 hospitals.
+- Across the region, permitted fracking well sites exist within one mile of 190 day care facilities, 223 schools, and 5 hospitals.
 (See Figures ES-1 and ES-2.)
 The closest well sites are less than 1,000 feet from a day care or school.
-In Maryland and New York, which have not yet allowed fracking to begin in earnest, more than 8,000 such facilities overlie areas that could potentially be exploited for shale gas extraction.
+In Maryland and New York, which have not yet allowed fracking to begin in earnest, more than 8,000 daycares, schools and hospitals overlie areas that could potentially be exploited for shale gas extraction.